mucherino/teaching/README.md

 and exercises for the main courses I'm currently teaching at University of Rennes, Rennes, France.

-The material for new lectures is generally added to the repository a few days before the lectures take place.
-It is often the case that typos (or even more important mistakes) are discovered during the lectures (by myself, or by my students): these are then corrected in subsequently commits on the repository.
+New lecture materials are typically uploaded to the repository a few days in advance.
+During lectures, typos or more serious errors may be discovered (by myself or students).
+These are usually corrected in subsequent repository commits.

 ## Lectures by topic